Can CPAP Therapy Contribute to Dry Eye Disease?

 Do you have dry eye problems even though your CPAP machine data shows your mask isn’t leaking?
 You’re best advised to visit your sleep specialist to discuss the possibility that you may be experiencing CRANS.

-They should be able to look at your PAP machine downloads to quickly determine any inherent mask leak issues.
-If they suspect CRANS, they can confirm it by:6
+The sleep specialist should be able to look at your PAP machine downloads to quickly determine any inherent mask leak issues.
+If they suspect CRANS, they can confirm it by:4

 - Performance of a “saline bubble test”